-If you’re a monthly or two weekly contact lens wearer, using contact lens containers should be second nature to you by now.
+If you wear monthly contact lenses or two weekly contact lenses, using a contact lens container to store your lenses should be second nature to you by now.
 After taking your lenses out at the end of the day, you can always rest easy knowing they’re being kept safe in your contact lens container.

-How do I clean my contact lens case?
+How do I clean my contact lens container?

-But these handy tools also need to be looked after to make sure they stay safe and hygienic for storing your contact lenses.
-If you don’t clean your contact lens containers properly after every use, you could be putting your contact lenses and eyes at risk from eye infections and irritation.
+These handy tools need to be looked after to make sure they stay safe and hygienic for storing your contact lenses.
+A popular question is how often to change solution in a contact lens case.
+If you don’t clean your contact lens container properly after every use, you could be putting your contact lenses and eyes at risk from harmful bacteria.
+This can cause eye infections and irritation to the eyes.

 So, we’ve outlined a few steps for you to make sure you’re cleaning your contact lens containers properly:

-You should clean your contact lens container with fresh solution after every use, and should replace your contact lens containerwith a new one every three months.
-Fortunately, most packs of multi-purpose contact lens solution come with accompanying contact lens container, allowing you to switch every three months at no extra cost.
+You should clean your contact lens container with fresh solution after every use to avoid harmful bacteria and fungus from spreading.
+Fortunately, most packs of multi-purpose contact lens solution come with accompanying contact lens containers, allowing you to switch every three months at no extra cost.

 Can I clean my contact lens container with water?

-You should avoid cleaning your contact lens container with water at all costs, as even the most purified water can still contain bacteria that can be harmful to your eye.
+You should avoid cleaning your contact lens containers with water at all costs.
+Both purified water and tap water contain micro-organisms that can lead to serious eye infections and loss of vision.
 Find out more about the dangers of contact lenses and water here.